TheRealMopcornPuncher/VoltCore/CAPTAINSLOG.md

 **Deadline: April 14** _(All Parts Arrived & Assembly Begins)_

-- Assemble the frame and install motors, belts, and pulleys.
+- Assemble frame and install motors, belts, and pulleys.
-- Wire up the control board and power system.
+- Wire up control board and power system.
 - Perform first motion tests (homing, jogging, etc.).
-- Mount and test the extruder and hot end (ensure >220°C capability).
+- Mount and test the extruder and hotend (ensure >220°C capability).
 - **All parts should be in by this date to stay on track.**

 **Deadline: April 28**